noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 [...Then?]

 “Yes, it is as you said.
-If it was “at that time”, certainly...
+If it was _at that time_, certainly...
 I was afraid of Shalltear.
 No, it might not be appropriate to say that I’m afraid of her...
-I guess it would be better to say “I’m creeped out “by her.”
+I guess it would be better to say I’m creeped out by her.”

 [...Creeped out huh?]